The Network of the Future in a Virtualized World

-The future of networking is coming, and it will be infrastructure-independent.
+The network of the future will be infrastructure-independent.
 The broad outlines of this new world can already be seen in the design of new “serverless computing” service offerings such as Amazon Web Services (AWS) Lambda.

 AWS Lambda (unlike traditional IaaS) doesn’t require any computing infrastructure to be explicitly provisioned by the user.
 With infrastructure-independent networking, provisioning of network hardware will also become a thing of the past.
 The network of the future will be modules of software that are invoked according to application needs.
 It will demand a shift in mindset: from thinking about configuring devices to deploying software that delivers the necessary networking capabilities.
 And according to Bruce Davie, VMware’s VP and CTO, APJ, a primary enabler of these transformational changes is network virtualization.

 A Fork in the Road